wonp89/sushi-field/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+What to change before deploy:
+1) Go to config/keys.ts and comment out line 1 and line 6.
+2) Go to server.ts and commenr our line 27
+3) run "npm run dev".
+It will generate JS files
+4) git save and deploy to heroku
+** Everytime you change the code, you need to run "npm run dev"